-- It provides advanced security to the database administrative system as compared to other GUI tools.
+- Provides advanced security to the database administrative system compared to other GUI tools.

-- It automatically generates ER diagrams for database or table.
+- It automatically generates ER diagrams for a database or table.

-- It is slow when we use a large data set as compared to other GUI tools.
+- It is slow when we use a large data set compared to other GUI tools.

-Navicat is a one type of GUI tool and it supports different database systems like PostgreSQL, MySql and MongoDB.
+Navicat is one type of GUI tool that supports different database systems like PostgreSQL, MySql, and MongoDB.
 It is easy to use for a beginner and experienced developer.
 The most important feature of Navicat is work in collaboration with cloud databases.

-- It provides a visual SQL builder to users to make it very easy to create SQL statements in this GUI and it is very fast as compared to other GUI tools.
+- It provides a visual SQL builder to users to make it very easy to create SQL statements in this GUI, and it is very fast compared to other GUI tools.